kin·ship n. Relationship by nature, character, affinity or common origin

 Kinship Workshop investigates relationship to nature, landscape and other animals through the body, the senses, movement and reflection…

 How do we: see, listen, walk, run, play, crouch, crawl, feel, touch, propriocept, balance, hang, hang out, congregate, assert, negotiate, observe, wait, rest and be with others?
 Through experiencing or remembering our physicality, senses, desires and close connection to others (human and other), we find our “place in the family of things” (Mary Oliver).

-Kinship is an exploration into how we relate to and meet ‘other’ in non human-centric rural places.
-Through a series of physical and attuning exercises both indoors and outdoors, we explore how we experience landscape, in which consistently share with other animals, plant-life, fungal systems etc.
+Kinship is a catalyst for ‘returning’ toward non-hierarchical and symbiotic sharing of place.
+It is an exploration into how we relate to and meet ‘other’ in non human-centric rural places.
+Through a series of physical and attuning exercises both indoors and outdoors, we explore how we experience landscape, in which consistently share with other animals, plant-life, fungal systems etc.– Tom (workshop facilitator)

 Movement and sense-tuning activities acclimatise us to trans-species spaces – by remembering activities that are fundamentally familiar to our bodies and faculties: moving, crawling, walking, balancing, hanging, congregating, listening, observing, sensing, resting, negotiating and being with others – all of which prepare us to meet non human centric perspectives with ‘fresh eyes’.